 After he left the spiritual center, Ellison and his wife decided to go to mass.
-St. Benedict Catholic Church on Chicago’s north side was a nearby parish.
-The message he received was the opposite of what he had been hearing.
+St. Benedict Catholic Church, on Chicago’s north side, was a nearby parish.

 “The message I got and that changed me was that it’s not up to me to create my life.
 I’m created.
 I’m being created.
 This is happening to me.
 I had a conversion experience there, in a liturgy.
 It just spoke to me, after all the years away from the Catholic church.”